Threadlike streams of "Electric wind"

 plate and the sharp hairs.
 Increasing the distance might lower the

-e-field at the hair tip and cause the thread to vanish entirely, even
+e-field at the electrode-tip and cause the thread to vanish entirely,

 longer reaches the plate.
-[Try making a thread-gun which sends the
+[Must try making a thread-gun which sends

 beam into zero-field space.
 Then explore the "thread tip" behavior.]